manybotts/tvweb/README.md

 ├── requirements.txt   # Python dependencies
 ├── .env               # Environment variables (NOT committed to Git) └── Procfile           # Railway/Heroku deployment file
+**Key Points and Explanation:**

+*   **` ```text ` and ` ``` `:** The entire file tree is enclosed within triple backticks (```) with `text` specified.
+This tells Markdown to render it as a plain text block, preserving the spacing and indentation, which is crucial for representing the directory structure.
+This is *not* a code block in the programming sense; it's just plain text formatted as a tree.
+*   **Directory Structure:** This is the *correct* and final project structure, matching your original input and our agreed-upon corrections:
+    *   `tv_show_project/`: The root directory of your project.
+    *   `tv_app/`:  A subdirectory containing the main Flask application, models, tasks, static files, and templates.
+This is a Python package (hence the `__init__.py`).
+    *   `static/`: Contains CSS, JavaScript, and image files.
+    *   `templates/`: Contains Jinja2 templates for your HTML pages.
+    *   `celeryconfig.py`, `requirements.txt`, `.env`, and `Procfile`:  Project-level configuration files.

+This Markdown should render correctly as a file tree, and the entire block should be selectable and copyable.
+This is the definitive, correct representation of your project's structure.

 ## File Descriptions